ThAugustus34/OnLetterCh/README.md

 # OnLetterCh
-Letter to the Future Blockchain Application
+Letter to the Future Mina Protocol Application